tryton/tryton-client/doc/de_DE/usage.rst

   * *Datenbank wiederherstellen* Dialog:

     - `Serververbindung`__
-    - Tryton Server Passwort: Das in der Tryton Server Konfiguration hinterlegte Server Passwort.
+    - Tryton Server Passwort: Das in der Tryton Server-Konfiguration hinterlegte Server Passwort.
     - File to Restore: Show filename and path.
     - New Database Name: Enter a new name for the database to be restored